Genre = Paranormal Women's Fiction, Fantasy, Romance

 LENGTH: 85,000 words, 320 pages

-Midlife Muse is a paranormal women’s fiction novel and new action and adventure tale from USA Today Bestselling Author Donna McDonald.
+Midlife Muse is a paranormal women’s fiction fantasy novel and new action and adventure tale from USA Today Bestselling Author Donna McDonald.

 I may look like a 40-year-old woman, but inside I’m a goddess.